LihengGong/Celery/timeout/README.md

 We can see that `example_task1` will execute for 30 seconds(the soft time limit set in the code) before an exception is thrown.

 ## Some observations:
-The task will be gone that triggers the soft time limit and does the clean up.
+The task will be gone after it triggers the soft time limit and does the clean up.